Humberto Carrillo: Main roster debut (2019–2021)

-Los Lotharios (2021–present)
+Los Lotharios / Los Garza (2021–present)

 On the September 20 episode of Raw, Carrillo formed a tag team with his cousin Angel Garza, thus turning heel for the first time in his career.
-The following week on Raw, Carrillo helped Garza defeat Erik using underhanded tactics, cementing his heel turn in the process.
+The following week on Raw, Carrillo helped Garza defeat Erik using underhanded tactics, cementing his heel turn.
 As part of the 2021 Draft, both Carrillo and Garza were drafted to the SmackDown brand.
 On the November 5 episode of SmackDown, the team was named Los Lotharios, with both Carrillo and Garza having shortened their ring names, being billed as Humberto and Angel.
+As part of the 2023 WWE Draft, Humberto, along with Angel, was drafted to the Raw brand.
+Humberto, along with Angel, returned on the June 13, 2023 episode of NXT, laying out Axiom and Scrypts.
+Later in the show, they were interviewed and said that they wanted to join the competition in the NXT tag division as Malik Blade and Edris Enofe, Josh Briggs and Brooks Jensen, and Hank Walker and Tank Ledger brawled in the ring.
+On July 11, his ring name was reverted to Humberto Carrillo.
+The following week, Carrillo and Garza made their in-ring return to the brand where they were defeated by Dragon Lee and Nathan Frazer.
+Following the match, Carrillo and Garza showed dissension by arguing with one another.